-Currently Vice-Chairman and long-standing member of Linlithgow Union Canal Society, after a career in avionics engineering and programme management with Ferranti/Marconi/BAE Systems in Edinburgh – and a few years as an Artist Blacksmith at Birkhill.
-Originally a Fifer, moved to Linlithgow in 1973 and took root, becoming involved with the Academy School Council, on the Board of the Scottish Parent Teacher Council, and involved in various local societies in various capacities: LUCS, with its entirely voluntary workforce and wide-ranging functions, has dominated his interest for decades.
+Currently Vice-Chairman and long-standing member of Linlithgow Union Canal Society, after a career in avionics engineering and programme management with Ferranti/ Marconi/BAE Systems in Edinburgh – and a few years as an Artist Blacksmith at Birkhill.
+Originally a Fifer, Mike moved to Linlithgow in 1973 and took root, becoming involved with the Academy School Council, on the Board of the Scottish Parent Teacher Council, and involved in various local societies in various capacities: LUCS, with its entirely voluntary workforce and wide-ranging functions, has dominated his interest for decades.
 Would not choose to live anywhere else.

 Directors (Elected Members):